Home Maps Food Water Health Gardening Energy Housing Security Communications Livelihood Plans Tools

 Biography

 Daniel G. Nocera is the Henry Dreyfus Professor of Energy and Professor of Chemistry, Director of the Solar Revolutions Project, and Director of the Eni Solar Frontiers Center at MIT.
 He studies the chemistry of renewable energy.
-He has discovered a solar fuel process that captures many of the elements of photosynthesis outside the leaf.
-His recent efforts are devoted to bringing personalized, carbon-neutral energy to the poor and those of the nonlegacy world.
+He has discovered a solar fuel process that captures many of the elements of photosynthesis outside the leaf. his recent efforts are devoted to bringing personalized, carbon-neutral energy to the poor and those of the nonlegacy world.

 Abstract